Tangents

 • Success Stories

-We have work to do, and art to create
+Photographer friends, we have work to do, and art to create!

 August 6, 2017 Neil vN 7 Comments

-We have work to do, and art to create
+Photographer friends, we have work to do, and art to create!

 A quiet word to my photographer friends.
 I'm in various photography groups and forums, and I see a strong tendency in the more technical forums to whine about the specs of current cameras, or to bitch to-and-fro, disparaging others or other brands.
-My feelings about that: We should always keep in mind that our photography heroes of previous eras created masterpieces with cameras less advanced than we have now.
+My feelings about that - We should always keep in mind that our photography heroes of previous eras created masterpieces with cameras less advanced than we have now.
 For me, Richard Avedon immediately comes to mind.
 There are many others.
-So if you feel you're being held back by the camera you Read more inside...
+So if you feel you're being held back Read more inside...

 off-camera flash – creating separation with back-lighting